BILL HOGAN’S MUSINGS: Poppa’s One, Two, Three

 Minetta Rener McFadden and Cornelius (“Connie”) A. McFadden, requiescat en pace.

-Bill Hogan, born and raised in Wheeling, West Virginia, is a graduate of the University of Notre Dame and worked in the worlds of finance, real estate and alcoholism rehabilitation.
+• Bill Hogan, born and raised in Wheeling, W.Va., is a graduate of the University of Notre Dame and worked in the worlds of finance, real estate and alcoholism rehabilitation.
 Bill has six children and three grandchildren.
 He and his second wife, Susan Hogan, served in the U.S. Peace Corps from 1987-90 in Benin, West Africa.
 Now retired, he is a trustee of the Schenk Foundation, an artist, a writer and self-proclaimed “highly skilled dispenser of bull.”